Learn PLCs free

 When should I use DINT?

-DINT is particularly useful in scenarios such as Manufacturing process control and automation and Quality control and inspection systems.
+DINT is particularly useful in scenarios such as Signed production totals and encoder positions and Whole-number calculations beyond INT range.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?